 Mohnyin Township, Kachin State

-Myanmar Imannuel Christian Mission for Orphans and Disadvantaged Children.
+Education Centre - Myanmar Imannuel Christian Mission for Orphans and Disadvantaged Children.

 Mandalay, Upper Myanmar

-“Success… is being able to wake up each and every morning knowing that you’re living your dream, being positively abundant in all areas of your life, knowing that your legacy is on of joy and contribution.”
+“Success… is being able to wake up each and every morning knowing that you’re living your dream, being positively abundant in all areas of your life, knowing that your legacy is one of joy and contribution.”

 Chief Instructor Robert Kyaw